kaBeech/world-builder-proposal/database-structure.md

 - Each heading designates a branch in the structure tree.
 After each heading will be a note giving the qualifications for an asset to be categorized under that heading
 - Primal Structures are marked in the Database Structure with an asterisk
+- Each Asset will have a pointer to its parent Asset (top-level assets will point to a Primal Asset)
+- Each Asset underneath a Primal Asset category will not be strictly necessary to create a Project

 ## Project Assets